Minhcardanian/cpp-linalg-regression-1/README.md

 #### Impact of Normalization on Model Performance

-We compared model training and testing results with and without normalization using the same random seed (`--seed 42`) for reproducibility:
+I compared model training and testing results with and without normalization using the same random seed (`--seed 42`) for reproducibility:

 | Metric                 | Before Normalization | After Normalization  |
 |------------------------|---------------------:|--------------------:|